memspace/zefyr/doc/quick-start.md

 However we can no longer initialize `ZefyrController` in `initState` and therefore can't display the editor until document is loaded.

-A common way to fix this is to show loader animation while we are reading our document from file.
+One way to fix this is to show loader animation while we are reading our document from file.
 But first, we still need to update `initState` method:

 ```dart